 Nine years ago, a friend of mine planned a backpacking trip for twelve hikers and asked if I wanted to go.
 Though I had been hiking, horseback riding, and camping most of my life, I knew little about logistics of planning a backpacking trip.
 In September 2007, I took an inexperienced and impulsive leap onto one of Canada’s most challenging and scenic trails.

-My first West Coast Trail (WCT) trip, though memorable, did not reflect a fine example of backpacking skills.
+My first West Coast Trail (WCT) trip, though memorable, was not one a finer example of backpacking skills.
 Due to inexperience and lack of planning, WCT 2007 was one of the best/worst experiences of my life.
 Failure is a better teacher than success.
-From an overstocked pack to poorly suited footwear, the trip was a learning experience like no other.
-I broke a foot bone, sprained several tendons, had to borrow trekking poles to use like crutches, and met a sports injury doctor who mercifully taped me back together long enough to survive the trail.
-All in all, I completed the trail because I had some great friends, a couple of trail miracles, a tenacious attitude (which defied common sense), and realized that two feet and a heartbeat is the only exit off the WCT.
+From an overstocked pack to poorly suited foot ware, the trip was a learning experience like no other.
+I broke a foot bone, sprained several tendons, had to borrow trek poles to use like crutches, and met a sports injury doctor who mercifully taped me back together long enough to survive the trail.
+All in all, I completed the trail because I had some great friends, a couple of trail miracles, a tenacious attitude (which defied common sense), and realized two feet and a heartbeat is the only exit off the WCT.

 Years later my planning skills are considered strong by my backpacking companions.
 Most prefer to let me handle planning details.
 To my chagrin, I learned "the hard way" so my friends wouldn't have to.
 This year, I’m planning to backpack the West Coast Trail in British Columbia, Canada…again.